synectiks-code/quickstart-iot-device-connectivity/README.md

 The base topic can be configured as an input parametter from the CICD pipeline CloudFormation Stack and the IOT Datalake uses glue crawlers to dynamically identify the data structure of the incoming MQTT messages.
 This means that QuickStart users who use different device configurations can quickly adapy the dashboard to their specific need.

 **Note:** Using AWS CLI comes with limitations compared to CloudFormation and some resources (such as dashboard, dataset and datasource) may need to be manually deleted to be updated or in case of failure during deployement.
 We hope that providing this autromated dahsboard allows you to move faster by relying on an example.
 We will move this to a more robust infrastructure as code solution when available.
+**Note2:** The script will only fully succeed for QuickSight Enterprise users.
+QuickSights users with a standard subscription will need to manually create the dashboard on top of the created Dataset.

 The example dashboard looks as follows: